alovega/new-book/README.md

 ### 3. Run the app

-Now that the server is running, you can start the React app as well.
+Now you can start the React app as well.
 The commands need to be run in a new terminal tab/window inside the root directory `new-book`

 ```sh
 npm install